-Democrats claim republican mailings are 'telling lies'
+Democrats claim Republican mailings are 'telling lies'

-AUGUSTA (NEWS CENTER Maine)--With Election Dat drawing ever closer, tensions are growing between the political parties.
-There are more than 180 elections for Maine Legislature happening on November sixth, and some of those campaigns have become intense.
+AUGUSTA (NEWS CENTER Maine) -- With Election Day drawing ever closer, tensions are growing between the political parties.
+There are more than 180 elections for Maine Legislature happening on Nov.
+6, and some of those campaigns have become intense.

 “And they’re lying about voting records, they’re making up voting records for candidates who never had the opportunity to vote or evens serve,” said Jackson.
 “I find it outrageous and call on my Republican colleagues and counterparts to stand up and say stop this.”